Edelsa

 Edelsa, also Edelsa Grupo Didascalia S.A., is a Spanish language publisher of textbooks and materials for language teaching and studying especially of Spanish as a foreign language.

 History

 Edelsa was found in 1986 and from the beginning the published books for students of Spanish language as a foreign language.

 In 1988 they bought Edi 6 publishers with their series called: "Español como Lengua Extranjera (E/L.E.)".
 Since this time Edelsa is more focused for Spanish textbooks, dictionaries, grammares and other related books.
 In 1995 Edelsa was bought by French Hachette-Livre publishers from Lagardère group.
 At this time Edelsa is one of the biggest publishers on the field of Spanish teaching materials of Spanish as a foreign language.
 Other important publishers on the field are SGEL, DIFUSIÓN, EDICIONES SM and SANTILLANA.

+In the 2010s, the publishing house began a digitization process, creating multimedia products, virtual platforms, online libraries, and e-books.